 Plate tectonics.
-Now that’s a novel way to start a blog about the best camping spots near Cape Town.
+Now that’s a novel way to start a blog about the best camping spots near Cape Town, but hear us out.

-How did that happen?
+How did this wonderland form?
 Plate tectonics, that’s how.

-Over billions of years, this part of Africa has been smooshing up next to other continents, creating the Cape Fold mountains, and then serenely drifting away like that girl who ghosted us on Bumble, giving us the West and South coasts.
+Over billions of years, this corner of Africa has smooshed up against other continents, crumpling into the Cape Fold Mountains before drifting off again like that girl who ghosted you on Bumble.
+Leaving behind breathtaking coastlines, valleys, and peaks.

 Danielshoogte Private Reserve – Aurora

 You want to sleep in a natural cave?
 Of course you do!
-And at only 90 minutes from Cape Town, this working farm is the perfect distance from all your worries.
+Just 90 minutes from Cape Town, this working Western Cape farm offers one of the most unique camping experiences you’ll ever have.

-Sure, you could take one of the 3 chalets available, but you’re an adventurer!
-You want the cave!
+Sure, there are three comfy chalets available — but come on, you’re an adventurer!
+You want the cave.

 Fortunately, the cave camping spot comes with an ablution block that has running water, solar heating, and the luxury of flushing toilets.